Concurrency and multithreading

 It means that for each consumer group, you will have one additional thread running.
 For high-load topics, there is always an IO overhead on transferring data from and to Kafka.
 This approach allows you to consume data concurrently.

-Work saturation
+Work Saturation

 Karafka is designed to efficiently handle a high volume of Kafka messages by leveraging a pool of worker threads.
 These workers can run in parallel, each processing messages independently.
 This parallelization allows Karafka to achieve high throughput by distributing the work of processing messages across multiple threads.
 However, this concurrent processing model can sometimes encounter a phenomenon known as work saturation or job saturation.